Meok86/vscode-docs/docs/setup/windows.md

 ## Installation

 1. Download the [Visual Studio Code installer](https://go.microsoft.com/fwlink/?LinkID=534107) for Windows.
 2. Once it is downloaded, run the installer (VSCodeUserSetup-{version}.exe).
-This will only take a minute.
+This will only take a minute.windows.md 4, M
 3. By default, VS Code is installed under `C:\Users\{Username}\AppData\Local\Programs\Microsoft VS Code`.

 Alternatively, you can also download a [Zip archive](/docs/?dv=winzip), extract it and run Code from there.